-Pullets- birds hatched between January 1 and May 15; Hens--birds in laying condition hatched before January 1.
-Breeds consist of White Rock, White Leghorns, Barred Plymouth Rock, New Hampshire Reds Rhode Island Reds etc.
+Pullets- birds hatched between January 1 and May 15

+Hens--birds in laying condition hatched before January 1.

+Breeds consist of White Rock, White Leghorns, Barred Plymouth Rock, New Hampshire Reds Rhode Island Redsetc.

 - 1. Meat Type--one Rooster or one Cockerel - 2.
-Egg Type--White Ear Lobe--White Shell--two Hens - 3.
+Egg Type--White Ear Lobe--White Shell--two Hens or two Pullets - 3.
 Egg Type--White Ear Lobe--White Shell--two Pullets - 4.
-Egg Type--Red Ear Lobe--Brown Shell--two Hens - 5.
+Egg Type--Red Ear Lobe--Brown Shell--two Hens or two Pullets - 5.
 Egg Type--Red Ear Lobe--Brown Shell--two Pullets - 6.
-Broilers--two live birds preferably the same sex, 6 to 8 weeks of age and not over 5 1⁄2 pounds each on show day.

-7. Single hen/pullet
+Broilers--two live birds preferably the same sex, 6 to 8 weeks of age and between, but not over, 3.5 and 5.5 pounds each at fair weigh-in; may be auctioned.
+Birds must be ordered by the club - 7.
+Fryers- two live birds, preferably the same sex, 6 to 8 weeks of age between 5.6 and 8.0 pounds each at fair weigh-in; may be auctioned.
+Birds must be order by the club. - 8.
+Single hen/pullet